-Depict position of the rotor, the driver supports and driven equipment such as steam turbine, the compressor in a reduced scale on a graph paper and plot measurements on it.
-By this graph, one can easily find the present position of each rotor and thickness of shims to be used for adjustment.
+Depict the position of the rotor, the driver supports, and driven equipment such as the steam turbine, and the compressor in a reduced scale on graph paper and plot measurements on it.
+By this graph, one can easily find the present position of each rotor and the thickness of the shims to be used for adjustment.
 (Refer to fig. 3)

 - The final alignment before connecting the process gas piping shall be carried out in accordance with the cold alignment map issued by the vendor.

 - If an unallowable misalignment exceeding the cold alignment map limitation is observed, correction shall be made by adding or removing the shims beneath the compressor leg supports.